storyblok/storyblok-kotlin/ktor-client-plugin/Module.md

 # Module Storyblok Ktor Client Plugin

-A custom client plugin to simplify calling Storyblok's Content Delivery and Management APIs with the Ktor HTTP client.
+A custom client plugin to simplify calling Storyblok's [Content Delivery](https://www.storyblok.com/docs/api/content-delivery/v2) and [Management](https://www.storyblok.com/docs/api/management) APIs with the Ktor HTTP client.

 With out-of-the-box support for authentication, regions, cache invalidation, error and rate limit handling, and more.

-## Getting started
+## Quick start

 #### First, add the dependency to your project: